-My family adopted me as an infant, and I grew up thankful for my family, thankful for parents who wanted to give me a home, thankful for a woman I’ve never met who chose to give me life.
-And so I thought about her on Mother’s Day too, wishing I could thank her for the gift of my life.
+My family adopted me as an infant, and I grew up thankful for my family, thankful for parents who wanted to give me a home, thankful for a woman I had never met who chose to give me life.
+And so I thought about my birth mother on Mother’s Day too, wishing I could thank her for the gift of my life.

 But back to Mother’s Day 1989.

 At that point I was 8 and a half months pregnant with my first child, finishing final exams for my sophomore year of college, and preparing to place my son for adoption.

 Needless to say, it was a tough day.

 I was about to give birth, but not become a mother.